darktable-org/dtdocs/content/module-reference/processing-modules/demosaic.md

 masking: false
 ---

-Control how raw files are demosaiced.
+Control how raw files are demosaiced and optionally apply capture sharpening.

 # bayer filters